remnrem/luna-doc/docs/ref/spindles-so.md

 6 nsrr02 EEG 98 15 1
 ```

-Not that it is particularly informative in itself, but we can plot the
+Not that this is particularly informative in itself, but we can plot the
 number of spindles per epoch for fast and slow spindles:

 ```